Greenmail: Tactic

 One example of this practice was the attempted takeover by William Ackman's Pershing Square Capital Management of American retailer Target, which had a large inventory of mature or nearly mature real estate properties in its corporate portfolio.
 Ackman attempted to have these assets spun off as an IPO, along with a partial sale of Target's credit card unit and the execution of share buybacks, which reduce the number of shares outstanding by using corporate equity and earnings to repurchase existing shareholders' positions.

 Once having secured a large share of a target company, instead of completing the hostile takeover, the greenmailer offers to end the threat to the victim company by selling his share back to it, but at a substantial premium to the fair market stock price.

 From the viewpoint of the target, the ransom payment may be referred to as a goodbye kiss.
-The origin of the term goodbye kiss as a business metaphor is unclear.
 In reference to a President, Chairman, or CEO in charge of a target company being taken over, there are many situations in which a golden parachute is provided.
 A company which agrees to buy back the bidder's stockholding in the target avoids being taken over.
 In return, the bidder agrees to momentarily abandon the takeover attempt and may sign a confidential agreement with the greenmailee, guaranteeing not to resume the maneuver for a period of time.

 While benefiting the corporate raider, the company and the company's shareholders lose money.
 Greenmail also momentarily protects the company's existing management and employees from termination, demotion, or reduction in wages, which would have most certainly seen their ranks reduced or eliminated had the hostile takeover successfully gone through.

 Examples

 Greenmail proved lucrative for investors such as T. Boone Pickens and Sir James Goldsmith during the 1980s.
 In the latter example, Goldsmith made $90 million from the Goodyear Tire and Rubber Company in the 1980s in this manner.
 In 1984, Occidental Petroleum paid $194 million greenmail to David Murdock.

 The St. Regis Paper Company provides an example of greenmail.
-When an investor group led by Sir James Goldsmith acquired 8.6% stake in St. Regis and expressed interest in taking over the paper concern, the company agreed to repurchase the shares at a premium.
+When an investor group led by Sir James Goldsmith acquired an 8.6% stake in St. Regis and expressed interest in taking over the paper concern, the company agreed to repurchase the shares at a premium.
 Goldsmith's group acquired the shares for an average price of $35.50 per share, a total of $109 million.
 It sold its stake at $52 per share, netting a profit of $51 million.
 Shortly after the payoff in March 1984, St. Regis became the target of publisher Rupert Murdoch.
 St Regis turned to Champion International and agreed to a $1.84 billion takeover.
 Murdoch tendered his 5.6% stake in St. Regis to the Champion offer for a profit.

 In a fictional context, greenmail tactics are prominently used in the 1987 film Wall Street.
 At one point, fellow corporate raider Sir Larry Wildman refers to Gordon Gekko as "a two-bit pirate and a greenmailer."